 Tucked into the crook below the Llŷn Peninsula, the little village of Portmeirion is unique in many respects.
 Arty and quaint, it has been designed as a tourist resort but despite its quirkiness, it has avoided becoming a tacky attraction.

 The Isle of Anglesey is connected to the north west of Wales by the Menai suspension bridge and offers a whole host of interesting sights and attractions for visitors.
 Visit the inspiring Beaumaris castle, take a stroll along the coast path keeping your eyes peeled for birds and wildlife and explore the standing stones and burial mounds which reveal the island’s ancient history.

 In north east Wales, the landscape changes again, the striking Pontcysyllte Aqueduct is a must-see, while the Ceirog Valley and Clwydian Range offer wonderful walking routes.
 The coast here offers plenty for families at Rhyl and Prestatyn, and the Offa’s Dyke Path presents yet more in the way of scenic walking terrain.

 If it’s true seaside resorts you’re looking for, Llandudno and Colwyn Bay won’t fail to disappoint.
 With the Great Orme Tramway, Conwy Castle, Welsh Mountain Zoo and spectacular Llandudno Pier, there’s more than enough to keep everyone in the family entertained.

 With so much adventure on the cards, a comfortable and spacious cottage to base your group holiday is a must.
-We’ve got a wonderful selection of large holiday homes in North Wales with something to suit everyone.
+We’ve got a wonderful selection of large holiday homes and self-catering group accommodation in North Wales, with something to suit everyone.